jrh-dev/jrh-dev.github.io/_posts/2022-11-03-r_basics_data_processing.md

   tidyr::pivot_longer(cols = 4:7, names_to = "measure")
 ```

-The `tidyverse` approach is certainly tidy, we only need to use the assignment operator 3 times as opposed to 12 in the original, we can also avoid referencing the `data.frame` directly (`df$`) on multiple occasions which assists in keeping the code 'clean'.
+The `tidyverse` approach is certainly tidy, we only need to use the assignment operator once, as opposed to 10 times in the original.
+We can also avoid referencing the `data.frame` directly (`df$`) on multiple occasions which assists in keeping the code 'clean'.

-We do need to rely on 3 external packages (`magrittr`, `tidyr`, and `dplyr`) in the `tidyverse` approach as opposed to 1 (`tidyr`) in the original, and we need to learn 7 new functions from the `tidyverse` packages and use 3 more functions in total when using the `tidyverse`.
+We do need to rely on 3 external packages (`magrittr`, `tidyr`, and `dplyr`) in the `tidyverse` approach as opposed to 1 (`tidyr`) in the original, and we need to learn 7 new functions from the `tidyverse` packages in addition to using 3 more functions in total when using the `tidyverse`.

 This guide attempts to promote learning the base R approach as this allows for building a firm understanding of how the language works itself.
 As it is aimed to provide an introduction for persons new to R it also attempts to avoid creating an onus to learn multiple packages and functions at an early stage.

 ## Next steps

+This guide should have demonstrated some of the most common and useful actions performed whilst processing data and performing a basic analysis.
+Try the task below to put the demonstrated approaches into practice.

 A c-chart can be used when we have count data representing *n* items in a large, constant, but unknown area of opportunity.
 The following vector is the number of A&E attendances recorded at a hospital on 20 consecutive Mondays.